Back to blog

 Most home care providers are locally based businesses with care professionals who live near the main office, providing a more personal service to care recipients and their families.
 It’s fair to say that most providers have anything from 5 to 50 care professionals working for them, usually from one or two central offices.
 It’s best to set up a domiciliary care business that starts off small with two or three care professionals working for your homecare agency, before scaling up if that’s your aim.
 This helps you to get to grips with what’s needed to be successful, taking small steps along the way to growing your business.

-An efficient Homecare agency manager
+An efficient homecare agency manager

 Many homecare agency owners also act as the manager, at least to begin with.
 Managing your business properly is key to its success and a manager’s responsibility is to ensure the day-to-day is as smooth as possible.